GED Alternatives-What State Has The Easiest GED Test

 You will notice that it’s absolutely worth getting your GED credential as college doors will open up for you, and your professional options will grow as well.

-Please note that the TASC exam is no longer available.
+Please note that the TASC exam is no longer available, but earlier TASC scores can be transferred to the HiSET or GED in most states.

-Here is an overview (by state) of available HSE (High School Equivalency) testing options:
+Here is an overview (by state) of available High School Equivalency testing options:

 Free GED Prep & Practice Tests

-You are also welcome to use our free HSE practice tests to see which subject fields you need to focus on most.
-Please be aware that practice tests should not be used for studying certain fields but just to check if you understand the matter.
+You are also welcome to use our free GED practice tests to see which subject fields you need to focus on most.
+For full coverage of all GED topics, go to Onsego Online GED Classes.

-Practice tests are, however, great for discovering your weaker and stronger points and identifying your knowledge gaps.
-If you’ll know what topics and which subject areas require most of your attention and study time, you won’t have to go through all of the material in the same way.
-Just go quickly over what you already understand, and focus on what you need to learn.
+Practice tests are great for discovering your weaker and stronger points and identifying your knowledge gaps.
+If you know what topics and which subject areas require most of your attention and study time, you won’t have to go through all of the material in the same way.
+Just go quickly over what you already understand and focus on what you need to learn.